What is Westwood 2020?

 What has been accomplished to date?

-We started with our outdoor project as we had the most member direction on that subject.
-We contracted landscape architect Doug Aurand of SiskaAurand to create concept drawings for us.
+802014, we initially started with our outdoor project as we had the most member direction and input on that subject.
+We first contracted landscape architect Doug Aurand of SiskaAurand to create concept drawings for us.
 He created multiple possible approaches- some with all the bells and whistles and some that are more pragmatic.
-We had a positive response with some suggested alterations to the proposal.
+We had a positive response with some suggested alterations to the initial proposals.
+Over the next few years we would continue to research and seek proposals from multiple architects but ultimately returned to Doug Aurand in 2018 to develop a firm outdoor renovation plan.

-We continued to research the restaurant and youth portions of the project, looking for ways to improve our Club while maintaining our current physical footprint.
+We continued looking deeper into our current want and needs as a club, identifying ways to improve our spaces while maintaining our current physical footprint.
 We determined before we could proceed any further we needed to hold a town hall meeting to get more input from the membership.
 It took three tries but the final charm gathered about 60 members together to hear about what we have done to date and learn their thoughts on the proposed venture.
 Despite a smaller turnout at town hall, an email blast sharing the presentation spurred a lot of conversation throughout the Club and we ended up receiving a lot of responses from members.
 We asked for a consensus of support in moving forward with our research and the responding members gave us that.

 To help us proceed with our vision we have added to our team of experts.
-Architect Jim Irby (also a long time Westwood member) developed our upper squash conversion plan.
-We hired Glavé & Holmes Architecture to take on our restaurant and kids’ club projects.
+Architect Jim Irby (also a long time Westwood member) developed our upper squash conversion plan as part of phase I. We hired Glavé & Holmes Architecture to envision possible concepts for our restaurant and kids’ club projects.
+Doug Aurand returned to tackle the outdoor renovation.
 Every one of our team members are experts in their respective fields and are sure to bring our perfect 20/20 vision into focus.

 How much will this cost?

-- Retrofit LED lighting to outdoor courts 3-6, and install new LED lighting to courts 7-10.
-This will address another age-old member frustration relating to the quality of our outdoor lighting, and allow us to hold nighttime USTA league matches, further solidifying our position as the #1 tennis Club in Central Virginia.
+- Retrofit LED lighting to outdoor courts 3-6, and installed new LED lighting to courts 7-10.
+This addressed another age-old member frustration relating to the quality of our outdoor lighting, and allow us to hold nighttime USTA league matches, further solidifying our position as the #1 tennis Club in Central Virginia.
 COURTS 3 – 6 COMPLETED; COURTS 7 – 10 COMPLETED.

-- We will fully round out our youth program facilities including:
+- We fully rounded out our youth program facilities including:

-- Modernize our youth room with new technology, entertainment options, games and furnishings.
+- Modernized our youth room with new technology, entertainment options, games and furnishings.
 COMPLETED.

-- Renovate the squash/racquetball ground floor & mezzanine areas.
-The mezzanine will have retractable paneling which will enclose the viewing rails, allowing the space to be used for youth & banquet events without interfering with squash & racquetball play.
-This newly created venue would have seen high utilization this past summer from our (sold out) youth programs, and this fall from our (sold out) banquet calendar.
-Aesthetically, it will also address an area of the Club much in need of improvement.
+- Renovated the squash/racquetball ground floor & mezzanine areas.
+The mezzanine has retractable paneling which enclosed the viewing rails, allowing the space to be used for youth & banquet events without interfering with squash & racquetball play.
+This newly created venue has seen high utilization with our youth programs, and as banquet event space.
+Aesthetically, it will also addressed an area of the Club much in need of improvement.
 COMPLETED.

-- Roughly double the footprint of our kids’ club, addressing an immediate capacity issue and providing space for many years to come.
-There will be economic efficiencies here, as we will be able to separate the 0-4yr olds from the 5-8yr olds, allowing us to optimize staff resources, actually improve our compliance with local child supervision regulations, and provide a better member experience.
-CONTRACTOR SELECTED.
-CONSTRUCTION ANTICIPATED TO BEGIN MID-JANUARY.
+- Roughly doubled the footprint of our kids’ club, addressing an immediate capacity issue and providing space for many years to come.
+There are economic efficiencies here, as we are able to separate the 0-4yr olds from the 5-8yr olds, allowing us to optimize staff resources, actually improve our compliance with local child supervision regulations, and provide a better member experience.
+COMPLETED.